joda80/vortex_waves/README.md

 # vortex_waves

-This repository containes scripts and a few text files used to generate the figures in the MWR review article.
-Note that all figure labels have been added/modified with Adobe Illustrator (i.e., not all plots are identical to the published version).
+This repository containes scripts and a few text files used to generate the figures in the MWR review article:

 Dahl, J. M. L., 2021: Centrifugal Waves in Tornado-like Vortices: Kelvin's Solutions and Their Applications to Multiple-Vortex
 Development and Vortex Breakdown.
 Mon.
 Wea.
 Rev., submitted.

+Note that many figure have been touched up by adding/modifying figure and axis labels (i.e., not all plots are identical to the published version).

 The following files are included: